How to send products to Amazon FBA

 But this one is different.

+This is the definitive, no-BS resource for getting your FBA products into any Amazon fulfillment center in North America.
 We’ve foregone the fluff and created a resource designed to answer one very basic question:

 It’s a deceptively simple topic, usually overlooked by those expensive courses and “ultimate” guides that promise to teach “everything you need to know.”

 Considering that freight is one of the most substantial supplemental costs for your products, you simply can’t afford to ignore it if you want to guard your profit margins.

 So here it is, your missing link: The Complete Amazon FBA Shipment Strategy Guide.

 Looking for live quotes from vetted providers?

 How to Add a Product on Amazon Seller Central

 Your FBA shipment begins with the creation of a new product on Amazon Seller Central.

 You will be prompted to begin with a broad category search and then specify the details.

 Be specific to ensure that Amazon knows exactly what your product is and that people can find it in the marketplace.